 If you have younger children, using this in conjunction with the What Should Danny Do? books would make this extra fun.
 (Those books are AMAZING!)

 The first thing you need to do is think of realistic situations your kids are facing, or what you think might come up soon.
 Come up with about 5-8 different situations.
-You can make it about anything from eating sugar to cheating on a test.
-(I have a template here, where you can type them up.
-To use it, go to "File", then go to "Make a Copy".
-Then you are free to edit it however you'd like.)
+You can make it about anything from following the commandments to eating sugar to cheating on a test.
+(I have a very simple template here, where you can type them up.
+To use it, go to “File”, then go to “Make a Copy”.
+Then you are free to edit it however you’d like.)

 Then, come up with three different choices for each situation.
-You can do a good, bad, or inbetween variety, a good, ok-ish, and ridiculously bad choice set, or really whatever you want to do to keep it meaningful, yet fun and light.
-Here's an example of one that we did (It's a more serious situation, but we had fun ones, too.) :
+You can do a “perfect child” choice, a mediocre choice and a ridiculously bad choice set, or really whatever you want to do to keep it meaningful, yet fun and light.
+Here’s an example of one that we did (It’s a more serious situation, but we had fun ones, too.) :

 Now, here’s the fun part: assign an ice cream topping to every choice.
 Bad toppings for bad choices (sardines, minced garlic, soy sauce, etc), weird but not too gross toppings for ok choices (goldfish crackers, grated cheese), and delicious toppings for good choices (chocolate and caramel sauce, whipped cream, crushed Oreos, ect).